 Living in the Moment

 By swapping out a smartphone for a dumbphone, Zoomers prevent themselves from participating in doom-scrolling.
-Instead, they’re actually participating in antiquated hobbies like reading books and newspapers, conversing with those around them, or picking up crafting, much like their parents did when they were younger.
+Instead, they’re actually participating in hobbies like reading books and newspapers, conversing with those around them, or picking up crafting.
 If that sounds boring, that’s kind of the point!

-Dumbphones allow users to be more present in their daily lives, a concept that Zoomers are latching onto.
+Dumbphones allow users to be more present in their daily lives, a concept that Zoomers are clearly latching onto.
 According to the market research firm Mintel, 60% of Gen Zers say they want to be less connected to the digital world on a day-to-day basis.
+And a 2024 Harris Poll – conducted alongside social psychologist Jonathan Haidt – found that more than 1 in 5 Gen Z adults wished smartphones had never been invented at all.
+Half of those surveyed wished X didn’t exist, 47% said the same about TikTok, and 43% about Snapchat.

 Modern Trend-Setting and Nostalgic Yearning

-Some Zoomers say their dumbphones can be fascinating conversation starters, as people often ask about their dumbed-down devices and why they chose them.
-Others see them as a cutting-edge fashion trend — dumbphones as a fashion accessory draw attention in ways that widespread devices like iPhones do not.
+Some Zoomers say their dumbphones can be fascinating conversation starters, as people often ask about their stripped-down devices and why they chose them.
+Others see them as a cutting-edge fashion trend – dumbphones as a fashion accessory draw attention in ways that widespread devices like iPhones simply do not.

 Another aspect of Zoomers’ dumbphone usage is a sense of nostalgia for a bygone era, one that many Gen Zers were too young to experience for themselves.
 As far as trends go these days, you’d be hard-pressed to find one more pervasive than nostalgia.

-The rejuvenation of the dumbphone is part of a broader reinvention of retro devices, as Gen Z is also flocking to vinyl records and cassette tapes instead of Spotify and playing outdated 8-bit games rather than firing up a cutting-edge title on the PlayStation 5.
-In addition, every time you turn on the TV or go to the movies, you’ll see countless intellectual properties from yesteryear rebooted for a fresh young audience.
-Hollywood even remade “Mean Girls” this year, rebooting a movie that came out back when the OG dumbphones were at the height of their popularity!
+The dumbphone revival is part of a broader reinvention of retro devices, as Gen Z is also flocking to vinyl records and cassette tapes instead of Spotify and playing outdated 8-bit games rather than firing up a cutting-edge title on modern consoles.
+Hollywood has followed suit, with countless intellectual properties from yesteryear being rebooted for fresh young audiences.
+The nostalgia economy is very real – and dumbphones fit squarely within it.

 Privacy and Availability